kscalelabs/mlfab/README.md

 ### Datasets

-The task should return the dataset used for training, based on the phase. `ml.Phase` is a string literal with values in `["train", "valid", "test"]`. `mlfab.get_data_dir()` returns the data directory, which can be set in a configuration file which lives in `~/.mlfab.yml`.
+The task should return the dataset used for training, based on the phase. `ml.Phase` is a string literal with values in `["train", "valid"]`. `mlfab.get_data_dir()` returns the data directory, which can be set in a configuration file which lives in `~/.mlfab.yml`.
 The default configuration file will be written on first run if it doesn't exist yet.

 ```python
 def get_dataset(self, phase: mlfab.Phase) -> Dataset[tuple[Tensor, Tensor]]: